openvswitch/ovs/Documentation/faq/general.rst

 Q: What's involved with porting Open vSwitch to a new platform or switching ASIC?

-    A: The `porting document <Documentation/development-guide/porting.rst>`__
-    describes how one would go about porting Open vSwitch to a new operating system or hardware platform.
+    A: :doc:`/topics/porting` describes how one would go about porting Open vSwitch to a new operating system or hardware platform.

 Q: Why would I use Open vSwitch instead of the Linux bridge?

     A: Open vSwitch is specially designed to make it easier to manage VM network configuration and monitor state spread across many physical hosts in dynamic virtualized environments.
-Refer to `WHY-OVS
-    <Documentation/intro/why-ovs.rst>`__ for a more detailed description of how
-    Open vSwitch relates to the Linux Bridge.
+Refer to :doc:`/intro/why-ovs` for a more detailed description of how Open vSwitch relates to the Linux Bridge.

 Q: How is Open vSwitch related to distributed virtual switches like the VMware vNetwork distributed switch or the Cisco Nexus 1000V?